catherineRotairo/LandingPage/README.md

 # LandingPage
-A  landing page project from  theodinproject foundation curriculum
+A  landing page project from  theodinproject curriculum